bandlab/Guide/using_chew/crews.md

 _Check the ‘Chew Staff Crew’ tag in the tag field_

-There’s a lot of functionality still to come from Chew Crews, but for now the Go Live process is the same as it’s always been.
-Go to the Crew you want to broadcast to, hit Go Live and follow the normal process to broadcast!
-You can also assign existing shows to a Crew by searching for the Crew's name in the tags field.
+There’s a lot of functionality still to come from Chew crews, but for now the Go Live process is the same as it’s always been.
+Go to the crew you want to broadcast to, hit Go Live and follow the normal process to broadcast!
+You can also assign existing shows to a crew by searching for, and then adding, the crew's name in the tags field.

 ![Crews on account page](https://raw.githubusercontent.com/chewcode/Guide/master/using_chew/crew_member.png)